code-423n4/docs/awarding/incentive-model-and-awards/README.md

 **Warning:** A false positive submitted this way which seems to have taken advantage of the system and wasted sponsor time will result in a potential ["good citizen rule"](https://docs.code4rena.com/roles/wardens/submission-guidelines#good-citizenship-is-a-requirement-for-compensation) violation.

-## QA and Gas Optimization Reports
+## QA Reports

-In order to incentivize wardens to focus efforts on high and medium severity findings while also ensuring quality coverage, the pool’s allocation is capped for low severity, governance/centralization risk, and gas optimization findings.
+In order to incentivize wardens to focus efforts on high and medium severity findings while also ensuring quality coverage, the pool’s allocation is capped for low severity, and governance/centralization risk findings.

 Low severity and governance/centralization risk findings are submitted as a **single** QA report.
-Similarly, gas optimizations are submitted as a single gas report.
-For more on reports, see [Judging criteria](/awarding/judging-criteria/README.md).
+For more on reports, see [Judging criteria](/awarding/judging-criteria/).

-QA and gas optimization reports are awarded on a curve based on the judge’s score.
+QA reports are [awarded on a curve](https://docs.code4rena.com/awarding/incentive-model-and-awards/curve-logic) based on the judge’s score.

-- QA reports typically compete for a share of ~4% of the prize pool (e.g. $2,000 for a $50,000 audit);
-- The gas optimization pool varies from audit to audit;
-- QA and Gas optimization reports are awarded on a curve.

-There is a very high burden of quality and value provided for QA and gas optimization reports.
+There is a very high burden of quality and value provided for QA reports.
 Only submissions that demonstrate full effort worthy of consideration for inclusion in the report will be eligible for rewards.

-### Ranks for QA and Gas reports
+### Ranks for QA reports

-After post-judging QA is complete, the Judge selects the top 3 QA reports and Gas reports.
+After post-judging QA is complete, the Judge selects the top 3 QA reports.

 The 1st, 2nd, and 3rd place winners are awarded using Code4rena's standard [curve model](/incentive-model-and-awards/curve-logic/).

 Tie votes are handled as follows:
-- 3-way tie for 1st place: the QA/Gas pool is split evenly between the three 1st place winners (no 2nd or 3rd place reports).
+- 3-way tie for 1st place: the QA pool is split evenly between the three 1st place winners (no 2nd or 3rd place reports).
 - 2-way tie for 1st place: the awards for 1st and 2nd place are combined and split evenly among the tied reports (no 2nd place report).
 - If 2 or more reports tie for 2nd place, the awards for 2nd and 3rd place are combined and split evenly among the tied reports (no 3rd place report).
 - If 2 or more reports tie for 3rd place, the 3rd place awards are split evenly among the tied reports.